Can Dogs Have Raw Potatoes

 The symptoms of raw potato poisoning actually depend upon the amount of chaconine and solanine present in the potato skins or potatoes your doggy friend got his paws on and the size of the dog.

-RELATED: Can Dogs Eat Yogurt?
+RELATED: Can Dogs Eat Turmeric

 In most cases, the symptoms are mild unless your dog is ill, small in size, or had a large amount of potatoes in a short amount of time.